-The only real downside we experienced with this putty was the tin is darn near impossible to open and this was made words if putty got stuck between the lid and container or the lid was put on crooked.
-We recommend younger players be given the tin without the top, so parents can put it on 9or not) and take it off.
-Overall, this putty is fun, colorful, long-lasting, and great for kids with sensory needs or who like to fidget.
+The only real downside we experienced with this putty was that the tin was darn near impossible to open, and it was worse if putty got stuck between the lid and container or the lid was crooked.
+We recommend younger players be given the tin without the top so that parents can put it on or not) and take it off.
+This putty is fun, colorful, long-lasting, and great for kids with sensory needs or who like to fidget.

 Once mushed together, there is no way to get them apart, and the resulting color is not appealing (think baby poo brown).
 However, our testers didn't mind.
 We suspect the lifespan of this slime is less than regular slime as it seems to dry out faster.
 Also, since it is only one kind with no accessories, it probably won't keep little one's attention as long as some of the competition.
 Overall, if you are looking for fluffy or "cloud" slime, we like this option, and the fact that it comes ready to play with is a bonus for busy parents and impatient kids.

 This kit really needs adult involvement and is not something you can hand over to a kid to do on their own (unless you just enjoy cleaning).
 There is a lot of opportunity for messes, and we worry it could stain or become permanently smelly.
-However, if you can keep things clean and have a designated station for set up and play, this could offer fun and bonding for the whole family.
+However, keeping things clean and having a designated station for set up and play could offer fun and bonding for the whole family.

 The Kicko Glow in The Dark Slime is a cool pack of glowing slime in various colors.
 Each color comes in its own container that is easy for kids to open and close.
 The slime is cool to the touch and has a wet feel some testers liked.